mozilla/wagtail-localize-smartling/README.md

         "USER_IDENTIFIER": "<user_identifier>",
         "USER_SECRET": "<user_secret>",
         # Optional settings and their default values
-        "ENVIRONMENT": "production"  # Set this to "staging" to use Smartling's staging API "API_TIMEOUT_SECONDS": 5.0  # Timeout in seconds for requests to the Smartling API }
+        "REQUIRED": False,  # Set this to True to always send translations to Smartling "ENVIRONMENT": "production",  # Set this to "staging" to use Smartling's staging API "API_TIMEOUT_SECONDS": 5.0,  # Timeout in seconds for requests to the Smartling API }
     ```